Last Updated: June 5, 2026

 Review each base calendar.
 The Standard calendar has an exception, 12/25/22 - 1/4/23, defined as Nonworking.

-Exit the dialog box and open Project Information (Project / Properties group / Project Information command.
+Exit the dialog box and open the Project Information (Project / Properties group / Project Information command.

 A - This project's start date is 1/1/23, and it is formatted as a blue vertical line in the timescale area of this view.